Pochuant/Text-Parser-using-Spark/README.md

 ***Large body of semi structured text parser***

 Write a scanner and parser that can separate the body of the book content into hierarchical structure.
-- Detect books, chapters, paragraphs
+- Detect books, chapters, paragraphs, sentences, words
 - Structure the text into the following nested format

 Structure: